AlexisChevalier/MewPipe/Readme.md

 ### 3 - MewPipe.API set up
 - Copy MewPipe.API\Configuration\connectionstrings.default.config to MewPipe.API\Configuration\connectionstrings.config and update the values to match your computer configuration
-- Right Click on MewPipe.API, go to the Web menu and set the following values :
+- Right Click on MewPipe.API, click on properties and go to the Web menu and set the following values :
 	- Start Action : Don't open a page.
 Wait for a request from an external application.
 	- Servers :
 		- Choose IIS Express
 		- Project Url : http://localhost:44400/ then click on Create Virtual Directory
 		- Override application root URL (must be checked) : http://api.mewpipe.local:44400/

+### 4 - MewPipe.DataFeeder set up
+- Copy MewPipe.DataFeeder\Configuration\connectionstrings.default.config to MewPipe.DataFeeder\Configuration\connectionstrings.config and update the values to match your computer configuration
+- Right Click on MewPipe.DataFeeder, click on properties and go to the Debug menu and set the following values :
+	- Command line arguments: Set the following value: <pathToUsersXlsxFile pathToVideosXlsxFile> (The two path must be replaced with the path to the user list and video list excel files, you'll find default versions in MewPipe.DataFeeder\datas)

+### 5 - MewPipe.VideoWorker set up
+- Copy MewPipe.VideoWorker\Configuration\connectionstrings.default.config to MewPipe.VideoWorker\Configuration\connectionstrings.config and update the values to match your computer configuration

+### 6 - MewPipe.Logic set up
+- Copy MewPipe.Logic\Configuration\connectionstrings.default.config to MewPipe.Logic\Configuration\connectionstrings.config and update the values to match your computer configuration

+### 7 - MewPipe.RecommenderEngine set up
+- Copy MewPipe.RecommenderEngine\Configuration\connectionstrings.default.config to MewPipe.RecommenderEngine\Configuration\connectionstrings.config and update the values to match your computer configuration
+- Right Click on MewPipe.RecommenderEngine, click on properties and go to the Debug menu and set the following values :
+	- Command line arguments: Set the following value: <master> (Multiple engines can run at the same time to slightly increase performance in some cases, but only a single one can be the master)

-### 4 - MewPipe.VideosRepository set up
+### 8 - MewPipe.VideosRepository set up
 - Copy MewPipe.VideosRepository\Configuration\connectionstrings.default.config to MewPipe.VideosRepository\Configuration\connectionstrings.config and update the values to match your computer configuration
-- Right Click on MewPipe.VideosRepository, go to the Web menu and set the following values :
+- Right Click on MewPipe.VideosRepository, click on properties and go to the Web menu and set the following values :
 	- Start Action : Don't open a page.
 Wait for a request from an external application.
 	- Servers :
 		- Choose IIS Express
 		- Project Url : http://localhost:44403/ then click on Create Virtual Directory
 		- Override application root URL (must be checked) : http://videos-repository.mewpipe.local:44403/

-### 5 - MewPipe.Website set up
+### 9 - MewPipe.Website set up
 - Copy MewPipe.Website\Configuration\connectionstrings.default.config to MewPipe.Website\Configuration\connectionstrings.config and update the values to match your computer configuration
-- Right Click on MewPipe.Website, go to the Web menu and set the following values :
+- Right Click on MewPipe.Website, click on properties and go to the Web menu and set the following values :
 	- Start Action : Start URL (http://mewpipe.local:44402/)
 	- Servers :
 		- Choose IIS Express
 		- Project Url : http://localhost:44402/ then click on Create Virtual Directory
 		- Override application root URL (must be checked) : http://mewpipe.local:44402/

-### 6 - Solution set up
+### 10 - Solution set up
 - Right click on Solution 'MewPipe' and select Properties
 - In 'Common Properties' -> 'Startup Project', choose 'Multiple startup projects' and set the following actions :
 	- MewPipe.Accounts -> Start